The Empress Emerald

 An epic and enthralling novel.

-identities and place of belonging.
-Cinematic, with a rich tapestry
+discover their own identities and place of belonging.
+Cinematic, with a

 Karen Maitland author of Falcons of Fire and Ice